fatihsemirgin/Weather-Site/README.md

 # Weather-Site
-Weather of cities in Türkiye
+Current weather of cities in Türkiye